- Optimizely Web Experimentation

 Like any other statistical test, Stats Engine does not completely shield the user from the effects of randomness.
 Even in cases where there is no underlying difference between the control and the treatment, differences between characteristics of users bucketed to different variations will generate slight differences in performance between the variants.

 These fluke differences may occasionally be significant enough to cause Stats Engine to declare statistical significance on a variation, but this should not happen frequently.
 The rate at which this happens is controlled according to the confidence threshold set by the user.
-With a confidence level (statistical significance threshold) of 90%, the user can expect an A/A comparison to result in statistical significance no more than 10% of the time.
+With a confidence level (statistical significance threshold) of 90%, the user can expect an A/A comparison to result in statistical significance at most 10% of the time.